FAIMS/burial-mounds-web/README.md

 While it is possible to manually link the images to a record page, there are two other ways to link images to a record page.

   1. Link local images to record pages using the Python script *local_images.py* in the *\_import* folder.
 Please see the [preprocessing required for linking local images section](#preprocessing-required-for-linking-local-images) for more information.
-  2. Read a CSV that contains Google Drive links to images for Records and write it to the associated record page using the *google_drive.py* Python script in the *\_import* folder.
+  2. Read a CSV that contains Google Drive Links to images for `records` and write it to the associated record page using the *google_drive.py* Python script in the *\_import* folder.

 [Back to TOC](#table-of-contents)

 #### File type for images

-Please ensure your images are one of the following types so that the script is able to recognise the file as images:
+Please ensure your images are in one of the following types so that the script is able to recognise the file as images:

   1. `.png`
   2. `.jpg`